sarbbottam/sarbbottam.github.io/_posts/2016-10-14-tab-order and tabindex.md

 ---

-I am planning to write a follow up post on `tab order` simulation.
-If you have enjoyed reading this post you might also like it.
+If you have enjoyed reading this post you might also like [tab order and tab navigation simulation](/accessibility,/html,/css,/javascript/2016/10/16/tab-order-and-tab-navigation-simulation/).

 You can follow me in twitter [@sarbbottam](https://twitter.com/sarbbottam) and learn about any new posts.